 More in this episode…

-In the Take Action Today segment of the show, I am going to talk about how to show your company that you are ready to transition from engineer to manager.
+In the Take Action Today segment of the show, I am going to talk about how to show your company that you are ready for engineering management.

 Resources and Links Mentioned in This Session Include: